featurepilot-dev/featurepilot-java-sdk/README.md

 ---

-## 🌐 FeaturePilot Server
+## 🌐 Feature Pilot Server

-You can run your own FeaturePilot Server using Docker:
+You can run your own Feature Pilot Server using Docker:

 ```bash
 docker pull israf1l/featurepilot-server:latest